 A cabin counselor lives in a cabin with their campers and 2-3 other staff, partially separated in a “counselor’s section” of the cabin.
 Each counselor will either lead or assist in an activity that matches their skills during the day.
 The main focus of a cabin counselor is to pour their lives into the lives of their campers; it is both hard and extremely rewarding work.

-A maintenance man does not live in a cabin and is in charge of fixing plumbing issues, trash removal, grounds keeping, building repair, etc. during the summer.
-These men are revered by all for their willingness to deal with things that are usually smelly and are often heavy.
+Our maintenance staff do not live in a cabin and are in charge of fixing plumbing issues, trash removal, grounds keeping, building repair, etc. during the summer.
+These guys are revered by all for their willingness to deal with things that are usually challenging and are often heavy.

-All cabin counselors must be 18 and have finished their first year in college.
+Each position has it’s own requirements but all cabin counselors must 18 and ordinarily have finished their first year in college.
+The exception is those serving as Junior Counselors.
 All CIT’s must be 17, out of camp, and not yet in college.
 Each position requires a submitted application and a formal interview.

-Counselors get 1 full day off each week and 1 separate night out each week.
+Counselors get one full day off each week and one separate night out each week.
 Additional time off in camp is given as necessary.
 We make every effort to keep the staff rested and happy – we love what we do, and it shows in how we treat our staff.